darxkies/k8s-tew/README.md

 Another important argument is --resolv-conf which is used to define which resolv.conf file should be used for DNS.

 The Virtual/Floating IP parameters should be accordingly changed if you want true HA.
 This is especially for the controllers important.
-Then if there are for example three controllers then the IP of the first controller is used by the whole cluster and if that one fails then the whole cluster will stop working. k8s-tew uses [etcd](https://coreos.com/etcd/) and its [RAFT](https://raft.github.io/) functionality to keep track of the available nodes and if the current leader fails, its Virtual IP is passed automatically to another node.
+Then if there are for example three controllers then the IP of the first controller is used by the whole cluster and if that one fails then the whole cluster will stop working. k8s-tew uses internally [RAFT](https://raft.github.io/) and its leader election functionality to select one node on which the Virtual IP is set.
+If the leader fails, one of the remaining nodes gets the Virtual IP assigned.

 ## Labels